 With all of the birdhouses available on the market, and with so many different woodworking plans for building a birdhouse, how do you choose the best birdhouse for the birds in your yard?
-Birds are very selective when it comes to choosing a place to nest and raise their families, and they will not take up residence in a birdhouse that does live up to their standards for space, safety and comfort.
+Birds are very selective when it comes to choosing a place to nest and raise their families, and they will not take up residence in a birdhouse that does live up to their standards for space, safety, and comfort.

 A bird-friendly birdhouse can be functional and still look good in the garden.
-A nesting box designed to meet the needs of the birds will offer protection from the elements and from predators, provide adequate ventilation with enough room for a growing family.
+A nesting box designed to meet the needs of the birds will offer protection from the elements and from predators and provide adequate ventilation with enough room for a growing family.
 The nest box should open easily for monitoring the nest, and for cleaning after the brood has fledged.
 Most importantly, the entrance hole must be sized properly: the entrance should be just large enough for the adult birds to enter, but small enough to keep out larger and unwelcome competitors.

-5 Key Factors for a Bird-Friendly Birdhouse
+Five Key Factors for a Bird-Friendly Birdhouse

 Here are several important characteristics to consider when looking for the right birdhouse for your yard:

 Not every type of bird will move into a birdhouse to build its nest and raise its young.
 Birdhouses attract certain species of birds, collectively referred to as cavity nesters.
 Birds that nest in cavities include bluebirds, chickadees, wrens, woodpeckers, and purple martins.
 Other birds such as robins and cardinals do not build their nests in cavities, and they are not interested in your birdhouses (though robins will occasionally build their nests on a specially designed nesting shelf).